rydmike/flex_color_scheme/README.md

      FAB and toggles have their own theme and colors, so they still use the default expected colorScheme.secondary color, despite this change.

-   * The fairly recent `TextSelectionThemeData` is slightly modified.
-The default for `cursorColor` is `colorScheme.primary`, we also use it, likewise for the deprecated `ThemeData.cursorColor` property.
-     The default `selectionHandleColor` is color scheme primary, we use a slightly darker custom shade via `primaryColorDark` instead, and do the same for the deprecated `ThemeData.textSelectionHandleColor`.
-The standard for `selectionColor` is `colorScheme.primary` with opacity value `0.4` for dark, and `0.12` for light mode, we use primary with `0.5` for dark, and `0.3` for light mode.
-We apply the same defaults to the deprecated property `ThemeData.textSelectionColor`.
+   * In `TextSelectionThemeData`, the standard for `selectionColor` is `colorScheme.primary` with opacity value `0.4` for dark and `0.12` light mode.

-     The deprecated values thus all use the same theme as the one we defined for `TextSelectionThemeData` that replaces the old properties.
-     The values for the old properties
-     will be removed when they are fully deprecated on channel stable, or potentially already when they become incompatible with channel beta.
-     The design choices on text selection theme are made so that they will match and work well together with the `InputDecorationTheme`.
+     Here primary with `0.5` for dark-mode and `0.3` for light mode is used.
+     The standard for `selectionHandleColor` is `colorScheme.primary`, here we use the slightly darker shade `primaryColorDark` instead, which does not have a proper definition in Flutter standard `ColorScheme` based themes.

    * A predefined slightly opinionated `InputDecorationTheme` is used.
-It sets `filled` to `true` and fill color to color scheme primary color with opacity `0.035` in light mode and opacity `0.06` in dark mode.
+It sets `filled` to `true` and fill color to color scheme primary color with opacity `0.035` in light mode and opacity `0.06` in dark-mode.
      The other key theme change is done via modification of the `ThemeData.accentColor` described earlier.
-Since the theme does not define a `border` property `TextField` in an app can still easily use both the default underline style or the outline style by specifying the default `const OutlineInputBorder()` for the border property.
-If you don't want the filled style, or the primary colored borders in dark mode, you can override them back with `copyWith`.
+Since the theme does not define a `border` property of `TextField` in an app can still easily use both the default underline style, or the outline style by specifying the default `const OutlineInputBorder()` for the border property.
+If you don't  want the filled style, or the primary colored borders in dark-mode, you can override them back with `copyWith`.

+   * The property `fixTextFieldOutlineLabel` is set to `true` by default, it looks much better.

    * Button theming is applied to `ThemeData.buttonColor` using color scheme primary.
 The entire color scheme is passed to old button's